 Richard M. Tokach

-NDSA Past President Dick (Richard M.) Tokach of Mandan, formerly of St. Anthony, passed away on Nov.
-9.
+NDSA Past President Dick (Richard M.) Tokach of Mandan, formerly of St. Anthony, passed away Nov.
+9, 2014.

 “Dick was a quiet leader,” remembers former NDSA Executive Vice President Wade Moser of Bismarck.
 “He wasn’t someone who yearned for the spotlight or delivered big, boisterous speeches, but he was a respected leader and great communicator because of his willingness to listen.”

 As president, he worked to include every segment of the industry in the NDSA.
 He encouraged the development of both the NDSA Feeder Council and NDSA Seedstock Council and helped usher in the district roundups, now known as the Spring Roundups.

 “Dick wanted to make sure we weren’t missing something and he wasn’t afraid to break tradition or develop new ideas,” Moser said.
 “I remember conversations about the convention and how we could encourage more people to attend.
 Dick looked up and said, ‘You know, not everyone can make it to convention, so maybe we need to go to their place so we can hear what they have on their minds.’”
 That was a catalyst for the district meetings.

 Born on Oct.
 13, 1932, to Matt and Viola (Weiss) Tokach at St. Anthony, Dick grew up on the family ranch his grandfather homesteaded in 1898.
 Dick returned to the ranch after attending Mandan High School and North Dakota State University (NDSU).

 He married Theresa Elter in 1955 and together they created Tokach Angus Ranch.
 The couple instilled a love of agriculture into their family.
 Dick was proud when his sons joined him as working partners.
 Currently, all of his children and grandchildren are involved in production agriculture.